There’s a reason we don’t call it the megaverse, the pluriverse or superspace… because it’s Michael Moorcock’s multiverse.

 Another day I might also look at how DC dodged this bullet not once but twice; in 1976 their Claw the Unconquered comic (no.7, cover-dated May-June) only shamelessly ripped off the Multiverse notion, without allowing any actual infiltration by the Real Thing.

-And in the 1990s, when DC’s Helix imprint published Michael Moorcock’s Multiverse, through it was scripted by Mike, and featured most of his characters, they made sure it didn’t cross over with the DC universe at all.
+And in the 1990s, when DC’s Helix imprint published Michael Moorcock’s Multiverse, though it was scripted by Mike, and featured most of his characters, they made sure it didn’t cross over with the DC universe at all.
 Same with the Elric: Making of a Sorcerer comic that followed.
 Canny runecasters at DC in those days.

 That’s enough of that.
 Appendix 5 was really just an excuse for some pictures.* You knew that.